Design for injection moulding

 IN THE BEGINNING

-The most obvious time to use this design aid is at the early stages of development.
-Before any tool design is started, using VISI Flow to analyse the design of the part can highlight any potential manufacturing issues, such as weld lines, air traps and the best gate location.
+The most obvious time to use this aid is at the early stages of development.
+Before any tool is started, using VISI Flow we can can highlight any potential manufacturing issues, such as weld lines, air traps and the best gate location.
 This can avoid any costly and time consuming changes to the mould tool at a later date.

 Of course, there are occasions when existing components are not moulding or performing as expected.
 VISI Flow simulations can help with understanding the conditions inside the mould cavity during the moulding cycle.
 This can save time and money in judging the effectiveness of different corrective actions whether that is to the moulding process or even minor modifications to the mould tool itself.

 Moldex3D uses a pre-processing tool with robust meshing technologies and different mesh elements which gives consistent results unaffected by component size, complexity or wall thickness.

 Results are affected by the type and even the grade of material used and there is an extensive material database covering a wide selection of material grades and suppliers.
 The software provides the same level of control over the injection of molten polymer into the mould tool as on any injection moulding machine, while the filling simulation provides the ability to forecast and visualise how a part will be filled making it possible to identify any potential aesthetic issues.
 The results will also help identify any possible defects, such as sinking or voids.

 Contact Rutland Plastics for help with your products or components, whether it is a completely new project or existing parts that you may be experiencing problems with.